ParadoxArcher/Angle_Advantage/DevNotes/Player/Movement/Boost.md

 - [[2025-08-26]]
 	- Use of `Vector2.from_angle(x)` over `Vector2(cos(x), sin(x))`
 	- Use of `Input.get_axis(x, y)` over `Input.get_action_strength, ...`
-	- seperated #friction to be an isolated function
+	- seperated #friction and Boost to be isolated functions